Narcissistic-perfectionist type (NP)

 Sexuality: Tendency to promiscuity: very low.
 Tendency to ambivalence in sexual orientation: very low.

 Population Genetics: "The Punctilious Habitancy," having a high prevalence of NP types and very few A or PA types.
 (Examples: Switzerland, parts of China, indigenous Alaska & Yucatan).

 Susceptibilities: Obsessive-compulsive disorder (OCD).
 Narcissistic personality disorder (NPD, may be masked by individual's perfectionist trait).
 Tantrums.
 "Control freak."
 Unipolar depression.
 Bipolar depression (manic-depressive disease).
 Postpartum depression.
 Focused, disciplined criminal.
 Acute episode of paranoia with delusion of being poisoned.
 Periodic (schizophreniform) psychosis.
 Schizophrenia.
-Asperger syndrome, Autism, parent of autistic child.
+Asperger syndrome, Autism.
 Epilepsy (seizure disorder).
 Lymphoma (Hodgkin's Disease), gastric (stomach) cancer, childhood leukemia, migraine headache, rheumatic and congenital heart disease, Down's syndrome, varicose veins, hemorrhoids, CVA (stroke).